cakephp/docs/en/orm/query-builder.rst

         $mr->emitIntermediate($rel['target_user_id'], $rel['source_target_id']);
     };

-We just duplicated out data, to have a list of users each other user follows.
+We just duplicated our data to have a list of users each other user follows.
 Now it's time to reduce it.
-For ach call to the reducer, it will receive a list of followers per user::
+For each call to the reducer, it will receive a list of followers per user::

     // $friends list will look like